Fort Mason in February.

 Camille, who I have known through Zen Center for more than twenty years, had a lovely piece on Roaming Zen published in the Bold Italic.

-Corona Heights – the first picture I used to promote Roaming Zen.
+The lost art of writing copy 2Corona Heights – the first picture I used to promote Roaming Zen.

-Views to the Farallones from this little-known park.
+IMG_6671Views to the Farallones from this little-known park.

-If you need some prompts as to the benefits of roaming, here are a trio of articles from the Guardian:
+If you need some prompts as to the benefits of roaming, here are a trio of articles from the Guardian

 Two-hour ‘dose’ of nature significantly boosts health – study